larrycoal/larrycoal/README.md

 # 💫 About Me:
 Software developer with expertise in react and everything javascript.
-Currently open for frontend developer role
+Currently open for fullstack developer role

 ## 🌐 Socials: